The use of blockchain in logistics can transform the manufacturing and supply chain world. How? Let’s see.

 Logistics is an integral part of the supply chain and transportation management.
 Almost every business out there is backed by logistics.

 According to reports, the logistics industry is likely to reach $15.5 trillion by 2023.
 Although it looks like a lucrative business, many shipping companies are missing out on a significant profit due to unnecessary expenses, inefficient practices, and cargo crimes.

 The logistics industry has its own challenges and limitations, and most of them can be addressed using blockchain technology.

 The logistics industry is very huge, and incredibly complex too.
 Managing the flow and distribution of goods at different levels is not an easy job.

 Depending on the consignment, the supply chain can run through several stages and geographical locations.
 What makes it more complex is a whole lot of paperwork and invoices.

 The logistics industry largely relies on paperwork.
 If a single piece of paper goes missing, it can delay the delivery of the product.

-Complexity, lack of transparency, disputes are some of the main issues that are daunting the logistics industry for decades.
+Complexity, lack of transparency, and disputes are some of the main issues that have been daunting the logistics industry for decades.
 The answer to these problems, as you guessed, is the blockchain.

 Blockchain technology gives the ability to track and record every transaction between parties.
 According to the World Economic Forum, blockchain integration can help reduce supply chain barriers and improve sales by almost 15%.

 Many companies are now using blockchain technology to disrupt the landscape of logistics and supply chain management.
-Amazon, Walmart, Unilever, Nestlé, Dole, Alibaba are some of the front-runners of blockchain in logistics and supply chain.
+Amazon, Walmart, Unilever, Nestlé, Dole, and Alibaba are some of the front-runners of blockchain in logistics and supply chains.

 Blockchain can improve the transparency and efficiency of supply chains by preventing inaccuracies and fraud.
 It can also cut the paperwork and reduce expenses.

 Let’s check out how blockchain can help you improve productivity and profits in your logistics business.

 From improved tracking to administrative efficiency, blockchain can boost your logistic business in many ways.